benedictmak/benedictmak.github.io/_posts/2018-04-13-find-wmi-neighbours.md

-When PowerShell fails, this might help you to find your WMI peer
+When PowerShell fails, this might help you to inject exe to your WMI peer

 ```
 using System;